mui/material-ui/docs/data/base/components/modal/modal.md

 The modal moves the focus back to the body of the component if the focus tries to escape it.

-This is done for accessibility purposes.
-However, it might create issues.
+This is done for accessibility purposes, but it can create issues for your users.

 In the event the users need to interact with another part of the page, e.g. with a chatbot window, you can disable the behavior:

 ```jsx